Poorna510/rossmann-sales-time-series-sql/README.md

 ### Project Summary
 This project demonstrates an **end-to-end time series analysis in SQL**, moving from raw transactional data to **validated trends**, **controlled intervention effects**, and **actionable KPIs**.
-It is designed to mirror how time-series analysis is conducted in **real-world business analytics and interviews**.
+It is designed to mirror how time-series analysis is conducted in **real-world business analytics**.